 Fight Civil Asset Seizure and Forfeiture

-The purpose of the civil asset forfeiture statutes is to take the profits of crime away from the criminal in order to deter crime.
+The purpose of civil asset forfeiture statutes is to deter crime by taking the profits of crime away from the criminal.
 Forfeiture statutes at both the state and federal levels allow the government to take privately owned property without compensating the owners.

 Those opposed to forfeiture laws argue that these actions invite corruption by law enforcement and trap the innocent when the net is cast too wide.
 Forfeiture actions can also involve the seizure of large amounts of cash or other property.